2do2go/code-style/js.md

 In both of these cases, the parser doesn’t need to apply ASI in order to have properly formed code.
 In the first example, it can ignore the new line and treat the [ as applying to c, likewise in the second example, the ( can apply to c.

-## Don`t use primitive types wrapper objects for assign value to variable
+## Don't use primitive types wrapper objects for assign value to variable

 There's no reason to use wrapper objects for primitive types, plus they're dangerous: